Is your company looking for ways to –

 - Staff members as volunteers or event staff

-Having team members attend solidifies your commitment and involvement in the event and shows the real faces of your company.
+Having team members attend solidifies your commitment and involvement in the event and show the real faces of your company.
 As a business, this is prime time to interact with the community.
 Depending on the event, you might even need to be prepared to answer questions about your business and services.

-- Capture pictures and video in real time
+- Capture pictures and video in real-time

-Sharing photos and live video from the event showcasing your staff will do double duty as proof of your sponsorship and commitment to the event.
+Sharing photos and live videos from the event showcasing your staff will do double duty as proof of your sponsorship and commitment to the event.
 This can pay off big time towards community goodwill!

 Seize the Moment